zzb0304/MSGAformer/README.md

-Note: This repository contains the code for the manuscript titled "MSGAformer: Efficient Multimodal Information Fusion via Multi-Scale Gated Aggregation for Solar Irradiance Forecasting", which is currently under review at 《Information Fusion》.
+Note: This repository contains the code for the manuscript titled "Multi-Scale Gated Aggregation Transformer: A Multimodal Fusion
+Model for Ultra-Short-Term Multi-Step Solar Irradiance Forecasting", which is currently under review at 《Renewable and Sustainable Energy Reviews》.
 The code will be made publicly available upon manuscript acceptance.
 Thank you for your interest!